AbhayKumar05/Budget-Buddy/README.md

 - Offer consumers a simple and straightforward platform for tracking their spending.
 - Enable consumers to tag and categorise their spending for improved financial analysis.
 - Assist users in creating and maintaining budgets for various spending categories.
-- Provide tools for data visualisation, such as graphs and charts, to assist users in understanding their purchasing habits.
-- Offer information and analyses that help people make wise financial decisions.

 ## 4. Definition of the Target Audience